 A great reception desk and checkin team:

-- Makes a guest feel more important than the computer, with direct and engaging eye contact.
+- Make a guest feel more important than the computer, with immediate and direct eye contact.
 The clerk's manner is personal, engaging, and efficient

 - Is candid about room placement and noise issues (A converted smoking room?
 Fresh paint?
 A dog/kids/honeymooners next door?)

 - Is discreet.
 The guest's name and (horrors!) room number should never be spoken

 - If there is an issue, either during checkin or once the guest has seen the room, the front desk should be willing and eager to solve the problem, no questions asked

 Checkout should be as convenient and easy as possible.
 There should be an express option, and/or the clerk should be happy to go over your bill with you, discreetly.

 Discretion with Names